 Summer is here!
 With the season comes much warmer days and a likely increase in how much you use your home air conditioning system.
 However, using your AC isn’t always the most cost-effective way to cool your home.
 Also, you may not have an AC in the first place (this is Colorado, after all).
-So, to help, the cooling experts here at Brothers Plumbing Heating Air & Electric compiled a quick list of a few of the more cost-effective ways to cool your home.
+So, to help, the cooling experts here at Brothers Plumbing Heating Air & Electric compiled a quick list of a few cost-effective ways to cool your home.

 Learn When To Open Your Windows And When To Leave Them Closed

 One of the first things most people do when it gets too warm inside is to throw open their windows.
 But, unfortunately, that’s not always the best course of action.
 While sometimes opening your window gives you a nice cool breeze, other times, all you’re doing is inviting hot air into your home or business.
 But that begs the question: when should you open your windows and leave them closed?

 The easiest way to tell if you should open your windows or leave them closed is to see if it’s hotter outside than inside your home.
 If it’s warmer out, then leave your windows closed.
 If it’s colder outside, then go ahead and open them to your heart’s content.

 Furthermore, keep those blinds and curtains closed if the sun is out!
 Doing so will help keep the heat out, even if it makes things a little dreary throughout your home.

 Circulate The Air To Help Keep Things Cool

 If it’s too hot to open a window or two, then one of the things you can do to help keep your home cool this summer is to turn on some fans.
 Simply circulating air with fans is a great way to help keep your home cool and to help prevent any single room from getting too stuffy.
 Keep cross-breezes in mind when setting up the optimum air circulation system for your home.
 The goal is to move air from one side of your home to the other with as few obstacles in the way as possible.